 Mass plantings of colorful crocuses herald the start of spring, sometimes poking their flowers right up through the snow.
 Because the plants flower so early, crocuses adapt well to planting in lawns and will multiply over time to cover large areas.
 Select varieties that mature at different times to extend the bloom season.
 Flower colors include blue, violet, striped, yellow, and white, and height ranges from 3 to 6 inches.
-While most crocus flower in spring, the saffron crocus is a fall-flowering crocus that is planted in spring.
+While most crocus flower in spring, the saffron crocus is a fall-flowering crocus that is available in late summer.
+There are also several other varieties of beautiful fall-blooming crocus.

 Special features of crocus